KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_analysis.md

 ![Frequency histogram of the density of CPOM in all of the survey lakes during the 2013 survey](../output/plots/CPOM_Dens_Hist.png)

-The data show that for all of the samples the density of CPOM is mainly under 100 mg AFDM / m^2 however there are local patches of higher CPOM with densities between 200 and 600 mg AFDM / m^2.
+The data show that for all of the samples the density of CPOM is mainly under 100 g AFDM / m^2 however there are local patches of higher CPOM with densities between 400 and 1200 g AFDM / m^2.

 This is not due to differences in then location of the samples since there are 30 open and 24 littoral samples.